 This varies greatly depending on what time it is when you arrive at your destination.
 In general, it’s best to get yourself on the local schedule as quickly as possible.
 That might mean forcing yourself to stay awake even if you’re exhausted.

-If you really can’t stay awake, a 30 minute nap should give you an extra boost, but don’t go longer than that.
-If you sleep longer, you’ll also sleep deeper, and that won’t help your body’s clock adjust to the new time zone.
+If you really can’t stay awake, a 30 minute nap should give you an extra boost.
+But don’t sleep longer than that.
+If you sleep longer, you’ll sleep deeper, which makes it harder for your body’s clock adjust.
 After your power nap, get moving as mentioned in the paragraph above.

 What if your flight lands at night?
 Lucky you!
 Go to bed at a reasonable hour, even if somehow you’re not tired after the long journey.
 Don’t forget to set your alarm for the next morning.